skirtles-code/create-vue-lib/docs/src/introduction.md

 - ESLint and ESLint Stylistic

 The new project doesn't have any dependencies on special packages.
 It mostly uses the same dependencies as the official `create-vue` scaffolding tool, plus some widely used packages such as VitePress and ESLint Stylistic.
 In particular, there aren't any dependencies that tie you to the scaffolding tool.

+Currently unsupported (you'd need to configure them yourself):

+- JSX/TSX
+- Prettier
+- Other Vue libraries, such as Vue Router or Pinia
+- E2E testing